JJ Hooper

-Jonathan James Hooper (born 9 October 1993) is an English footballer who plays as a forward for club Morpeth Town.
+Jonathan James Hooper (born 9 October 1993) is an English footballer who plays as a forward for club Bishop Auckland.

 Hooper graduated through the Newcastle United Academy and played on loan at Darlington 1883 and Workington.
 He joined Northampton Town in July 2013 and featured in only five games as he spent time on loan at Alfreton Town and Farnborough.
 He joined Havant & Waterlooville in June 2014 and had a successful 2014–15 campaign as he helped the club to reach the play-offs.
 He signed a two-year contract with Port Vale in August 2015 before returning on loan to Northampton Town 12 months later.
 He signed with Grimsby Town in August 2017 and joined Bromley on loan in December 2018.
 After scoring 19 goals in 25 matches for Bromley, he was signed to Wrexham in June 2019.
 He spent the 2020–21 season with Barnet and moved on to South Shields in November 2021.
 He joined Gloucester City in January 2023 before moving on to Blyth Spartans six months later.
 He signed with Spennymoor Town in August 2024, and rejoined Blyth Spartans in November.
-He joined Morpeth Town in September 2025.
+He joined Morpeth Town in September 2025 and moved on to Bishop Auckland three months later.